Blackcipher101/CamScanner_webapp/README.md

 ## CamScan
 This a lightweight tool for making documents on the fly :running: from camera images.
-So this uses OpenCV and Django in tandom also pillow is used to make the pdf
+So this uses OpenCV and Django in tandom also pillow is used to make the pdf.

 ### Features
 1)To PDF<br>